• Home

 Gently dentistry may not be all it seems

 For a while, I had an iffy dental plan but found a practice with the word “gentle” on their sign.
-That dentist was okay but immediately sold her practice to another dentist.
-After about two visits he started finding all sorts of things wrong with my teeth.
+That dentist was okay but also retired and sold her practice to another dentist.
+After about two visits he began finding things wrong with my teeth.
 “You need a deep cleaning” then “You have six cavities” then “we need to remove your mercury fillings” then “You need a root canal.”

 I asked to have my X-rays sent to my sister-in-law who’s had a long-time dental practice in Sonoma.
-She told me my teeth were perfectly fine and I knew I had to find a new dentist.
+She told me my teeth were perfectly fine and I definitely didn’t need a root canal.
+I knew I had to find yet another new dentist.

 But then, things turned ugly

-It had been about 6 months since I was last in his office and I was due for X-rays.
-Afterward, he told me there was no change in my teeth, which I was happy to hear.
-But, he had a list of optional tasks he wanted to do like replace my mercury fillings, fill in “non” cavities, and file a front tooth that was worn.
+I went in for a checkup and had regular X-rays.
+He told me there was no change in my teeth but he had a list of optional tasks he wanted to do.
+That included replacing my mercury fillings, filling in “non” cavities, and filing a front tooth that was worn.

-My teeth felt fine so I told him I only wanted a cleaning because the rest was out of my budget.
-He gave me a prescription mouthwash to use for three weeks but when I came back all the hygenist did was polish my teeth without cleaning them first!
+My teeth felt fine so I told him I only wanted a cleaning because the rest wasn’t covered in my plan and was not in my budget.
+He gave me a prescription for a mouthwash to use for three weeks until my next appointment.
+When I came back, all he did was have the hygienist polish my teeth without even cleaning them first!
+What was the purpose of the prescription mouthwash?

-I thought all this nonsense with dentists was only happening to me until my girlfriend, who is also on Medicare, told me her dentist was shady as well.
+I thought all this nonsense with dentists was only happening to me until my girlfriend, who is also on Medicare, told me her dentist was trying to upsell her on unnecessary work as well.

 I’m beginning to think all the “Norman Rockwell” style dentists we knew as kids are a thing of the past.
 It’s aggravating!